Asutosh11/face-match-x/README.md

 # face-match-x
 Face matching system using Tensorflow/Keras deployed and as a Python (Flask) web App
+> Note: You need Python3 to run this
 <br><br>
 ### How to use?
 ```sh